dicebear/dicebear/apps/docs/pages/styles/croodles-neutral/index.md

 ---
 title: Croodles Neutral – Avatar Style
 description: >
-  Create Croodles Neutral avatars with the DiceBear avatar library.
-Generate unique profile pictures using our free avatar API or JavaScript avatar library.
+  Doodle face avatar generator: eyes, nose and mouth in loose ink lines, no head or hair.
+Create Croodles Neutral avatars with the DiceBear avatar API or JavaScript library.
 outline: [2, 3]
 ---